Employment for adaptation and training purposes

 When you have passed the language test, you can take up employment for adaptation and training purposes (evalueringsansættelse).

 The employment for adaption and training purposes is an employment of minimum 6 months with the purpose of assessing your clinical skills and your communication skills.
 You have to find and apply for any vacant positions yourself.
-The employment must be minimum 30 hours/week.
+The employment must be full time.

 Temporary authorisation (evalueringsautorisation)